New Jersey Stage logo

 originally published: 02/27/2025

-Taylor Rose Mickens and Sam Gonzalez, photo by Bob Sweeney
+Taylor Rose Mickens, photo by Bob Sweeney

-(PHILADELPHIA, PA) -- The internationally acclaimed, award-winning Philadelphia- based physical theater company Pig Iron Theatre Company presents the world premiere of Franklin's Key, written by Dan Rothenberg and Robert Quillen Camp.
-This thrilling, magical, sci-fi theatrical adventure explores Benjamin Franklin's hidden discoveries in a parallel universe and runs from June 3-29, 2025 at Plays & Players Theatre.
+(PHILADELPHIA, PA) -- The internationally acclaimed, award-winning Philadelphia-based physical theater company Pig Iron Theatre Company presents the world premiere of Franklin’s Key, written by Dan Rothenberg and Robert Quillen Camp.
+This visually stunning theatrical adventure explores Benjamin Franklin's hidden discoveries in a magical, sci-fi alternate universeand runs June 3-29, 2025 at Plays & Players Theatre.

 During the War of Independence, the British feared Benjamin Franklin could control the weather.
-Franklin’s Key asks: what if that were true?
+Franklin’s Key asks: What if that were true?
 A mystery unfolds for audiences in an alternate reality where Franklin's undiscovered technology has been hidden underneath some of Philadelphia’s most treasured landmarks for centuries.

 Set in present-day Philadelphia, Franklin's Key follows two teenage prodigies: Temple, a self-taught scientist, and her brother Arturo, a gifted musician.
 The two uncover an ancient mystery, setting off a chain reaction that draws them into a secret battle between rival factions seeking to harness the incredible but volatile powers of Franklin's long-lost technology.
 Temple and Arturo, aided by a cast of quirky friends, traverse hidden tunnels under the city, leading them from abandoned subway platforms to the iconic statue of William Penn atop City Hall and the building-sized organ inside the old Wanamaker Department Store.
 With time running out, the team must navigate the labyrinth of Philadelphia's forgotten tunnels, evade powerful enemies, and unlock the secrets Franklin left behind before his discoveries fall into the wrong hands.